ChaosLabsInc/chaos-labs-utils/README.md

-**Q: I got requier message "Health factor changed more than the set tolerance percentage." but didnt changed collateral parameters**
+**Q: I got requier message "Health factor changed more than the set tolerance percentage." but payload didn't changed collateral parameters**

-**A:** This should not happen, and we advise you to check if the payload is correct.
+**A:** This should not happen, we advise you to check if the payload is correct.